jquery/learn.jquery.com/page/javascript-101/arrays.md

 You will need the `.length` property for looping through an array:

 ```
-// For loops and arrays - a classic
+// For loops and arrays - a classic.

 var myArray = [ "hello", "world", "!" ];